Could one of these people be telling your story?

 One morning I was railing on about the latest Thought for the Day on BBC Radio 4.
 The speaker broadcast his view that the difference between the scientist and the priest is that ” … whilst the scientist uses lots of little truths to tell one big lie, the priest uses ots of little lies to tell one big truth”.
 I was shocked, and I could not understand why the BBC could allow such a comment to go unchallenged on the national airways, and why no alternative non-religious view as allowed.
 Then my son tole me he had joined the British Humanist Association whilst at university.
 I had never heard of the BHA before, but when I checked out their website, I suddenly realized that this was the organisation for me. i learned that it’s OK to be an atheist – there are millions of us – and the BHA fights for equal rights in law, in education, in ceremonies, in pastoral services and political representation.
 It also fights discrimination and religious privilege in so many walks of society – including the BBC.
 I have found my Humanist family of brothers and sisters, and my life has been enriched beyond measure.

 I was brought up a Roman Catholic.
 As a child I loved being religious but by the time I was a teenager, I started to question things.
 I was 13 when I asked my priest during ‘Confession’ (i.e. telling the priest my “sins”) why I couldn’t just speak to God directly.
 I remember him getting quite stroppy with me, and after that, I refused to go.
 By the age of 18, I was questioning all of it, and by then my brother had stopped going to Church and openly called himself an Atheist.
 I still believed in God but was very confused and wanted to step back from going to Mass every Sunday.
 It caused some family arguments, but it was how I truly felt, and I would have been dishonest saying anything else.
-I finally became a Humanist nearly 5 years ago when I realized on reading/checking the BHA website that it was for me.
+I finally became a Humanist nearly 5 years ago when I realised on reading/checking the BHA website that it was for me.
 I am proud and pleased to say that I am a Humanist and my partner has joined too.

 Having been brought up a Methodist, as a teenager in the 1960s I was invited to take church membership.
 Somehow this did not feel right for me and, alone out of my peer group, I declined.